ramza007/Password-Locker/README.md

 ## Documentation

-The project works responsively and has no errors during testing, stores your data and will display once the short call is called.
+The project works responsively and has no errors during testing, stores your data and will display once the short code is called.

 ---